elsiklab/mkblastdbs/README.md

-# MKBLASTDBS
+# mkblastdbs

-Scripts for initializing the Blast DBs using data from NCBI et al
+Scripts for initializing the BLAST databases using data from NCBI, ensembl, and OGS datasets